Go to Reviews.org US Edition

 If you don’t need calls and texts and just want to stream until your heart’s content on your 4G tablet, then OVO has a bunch of plans just for you.

-However, the way they’re currently priced means you actually get a better deal with OVO’s mobile plans, saving about $15 a month for the equivalent amount of data – plus you get calls and texts if you want to make giant iPad sized calls, too.
-We’d recommend looking at the plans above for your tablet.
+However, the way they’re currently priced means you actually get a better deal with OVO’s mobile plans, saving about $15 a month for the equivalent amount of data - plus you get calls and texts if you want to make giant iPad sized calls, too.
+We’d recommend looking at the plans below for your tablet.

 The cheapest OVO Mobile plan